Are you ready?

 - Interact with fellow teenagers from the Santa Fe region who are part of our Peace Ambassador program

 - Experience adventurous outings like a ropes course, sightseeing, chalk art, and events with the local community

-After camp, your group will continue to gather and grow together for a year back at home with five weekend workshops and seminars.
-Over the course of the year, you’ll strengthen the budding foundation and connections from camp, and put into practice your newly learned leadership and communication skills.
+After camp, your group will continue to gather and grow together back at home with four weekend workshops and seminars.
+Over the course of those months, you’ll strengthen the budding foundation and connections from camp, and put into practice your newly learned leadership and communication skills.

 The Young Leader program is open to young women, ages 15-17, from Palestine and Israel who demonstrate a commitment to social justice, impactful change, and an interest in engaging with young women of diverse backgrounds.

-All activities and workshops are conducted in English as a common language between our diverse participants.
+All activities and workshops are conducted in English as a common language among our diverse participants.

 Frequently Asked Questions